DiamondLightSource/blueapi/docs/how-to/configure-logging.md

 Services hosted on the cluster automatically have their stdout forwarded to Graylog via a service called fluentd.
 Due to this, BlueAPI services hosted on the cluster will always log to Graylog.

 In this instance, the difference between enabling and disabling graylog in BlueAPI's configuration, is that fluentd only fowards plaintext logs, while BlueAPI's native graylog produces structured data with rich metadata included.

+# Were to Find Logs

+By default logs can be found wherever your stdout is.

+If Graylog is enabled, logs will be forwarded to whichever Graylog instance the configuration addresses.
+By default this is the main Diamond instance, which can be accessed via [graylog.diamond.ac.uk](https://graylog.diamond.ac.uk/)

+If your BlueAPI server is running on the cluster, stdout is likely being forwarded to the above Graylog instance.